-On April 4, 2019, Pope Francis appointed Wilton Gregory to be the seventh Archbishop of Washington.
+On April 4, 2019, Pope Francis appointed then-Atlanta Archbishop Wilton Gregory to be the seventh Archbishop of Washington.
 He was ordained a priest of the Archdiocese of Chicago on May 9, 1973, and has previously served as auxiliary bishop of Chicago, bishop of the Diocese of Belleville, IL, and archbishop of the Archdiocese of Atlanta.
-Archbishop Gregory has served in many leading roles in the U.S. church, including president of the U.S. Conference of Catholic Bishops (USCCB), and as member of the USCCB's Executive and Administrative Committees, the Administrative Board, the Committee on Doctrine, and the U.S. Catholic Conference Committee on International Policy.
+Archbishop Gregory has served in many leading roles in the U.S. church, including a president of the U.S. Conference of Catholic Bishops (USCCB), and as a member of the USCCB's Executive and Administrative Committees, the Administrative Board, the Committee on Doctrine, and the U.S. Catholic Conference Committee on International Policy.
 He has written extensively on church issues, including pastoral statements on the death penalty, euthanasia/physician-assisted suicide and has published numerous articles on the subject of liturgy, particularly in the African-American community.

-On October 25, 2020, Pope Francis named Archbishop Wilton Gregory a cardinal.
-He will be elevated to the College of Cardinals at a November 28 consistory at the Vatican, and will become the first African American to be elevated to the College of Cardinals.
+On October 25, 2020, Pope Francis named Archbishop Wilton Gregory a Cardinal.
+He was elevated to the College of Cardinals at a November 28, 2020 Consistory at the Vatican, and became the first African American bishop to be elevated to the College of Cardinals.

 Today, the Archdiocese of Washington is home to over 655,000 Catholics.
-Its 92 Catholic schools educate approximately 27,000 children while service agencies, including Catholic Charities and Victory Housing, have made the archdiocese one of the largest private social service providers in the region.
+Its 91 Catholic schools educate approximately 25,000 children while service agencies, including Catholic Charities and Victory Housing, have made the archdiocese one of the largest private social service providers in the region.
 Catholics are finding new opportunities to deepen their faith through parish formation, evangelization efforts, and small faith communities.
-Although diverse in nationality, Catholics of the Archdiocese of Washington share a common faith and a commitment to reflect Christ in the world through prayer, education and service.
+With a magnificent diversity, Catholics of Archdiocese of Washington share a common faith and a commitment to reflect Christ in the world through prayer, education and service.